American School of Recife

 The American School of Recife (Escola Americana do Recife, or EAR) is an American school in the city of Recife, Brazil.

-The school, founded in 1957, is a private, non-profit, coeducational day school which offers an instructional program from early childhood through grade 12 for students of all nationalities.
+The school, founded in 1957, is a private, non-profit, coeducational day school.
+It offers an instructional program from early childhood through grade 12 for students of all nationalities.
 The School does not have any religious affiliation.
 The school year comprises 2 semesters extending from early August to mid-December and from early February to mid-June.

 Organization

 The American School of Recife is a private, non-profit, co-educational day school founded in 1957.
-The school offers a Nursery through Grade 12 instructional program for students currently representing 13 nationalities.
+The school offers a Nursery through Grade 12 instructional program for students currently representing 17 nationalities.
 The two semesters comprising the school year extend from August to December and from January to June.
 The school is accredited by AdvancED-SACS in the United States and by the State of Pernambuco Ministry of Education and Recife Municipal Education Council in Brazil.
 The school is a member of the Association of American Schools in Brazil (AASB), the Association of American Schools in South America (AASSA), and the Association for the Advancement of International Education (AAIE).
-Class hours are 7:50 a.m.-3:15 p.m., and extra-curricular activities start at 3:30 p.m.
+Class hours are 7:50 a.m.-3:15 p.m., and extra-curricular activities start at 5h p.m.
 The school has no religious affiliation.

 The School is governed by a seven-member Board of Directors elected for a two-year term by the General Assembly composed of the parents of children enrolled in the school.
 The School is not incorporated in the United States.
 It is officially registered in the State of Pernambuco as a Civil Society with tax-exempt status under Brazilian law.